andre-st/dotfiles/GAMING.md

 ### Good

 - looks nice, good form factor (I don't like the large handheld mode size of the original switch)
-- lot of games
+- thousands of games, AAA titles, not smartphone games (some available though)
-- easy eshop ecosystem:
+- easy eshop ecosystem
+    - rechargable credit system via cards with 15/25/50/100 Euro
-	eshop cards with 10/25/50 Euro at supermarkets or Amazon to recharge credit, Code-entering via switch or online,
+    - cards available at supermarkets or Amazon (code in email)
-	active in a few seconds,
+    - Code-entering via Switch or PC and website, active in a few seconds
-	buying games just a few clicks
+	- buying games just a few clicks
 - eshop downloads cope well with network errors
 - dark mode
 - accessoires ecosystem